replit/kaboom/doc/16-double-jump.md

-# Using Double jump with Kaboom
+# Using double jump with Kaboom

 In this tutorial, we'll learn how to use the double jump function with our sprite objects.

 ![double jump](double-jump.png)

-The code for this tutorial can be found at https://replit.com/@ritza/double-jump or you can try out the embedded repl below.
+The code for this tutorial can be found on [our repl](https://replit.com/@ritza/double-jump) or you can try out the embedded repl below.

 ## Getting started with the code